 That’s how Nacpan beach looks like: tall palms and fine sand, smooth entrance to the sea, clean and sandy bottom.
 It’s pleasant to swim and spend time on Nacpan.

 There is a cafe to the right of the entrance to the beach, where we stopped, as it rained from time to time.

 In general, the trip to Nacpan beach was outstanding and rich in memories.
-But we didn’t have any negative emotions, we just once again realized that the Philippines mean not only paradise beaches.

 On the way from Naсpan beach we stopped in El Nido at the gas station and filled 2 liters of gasoline into each motorbike (100 PHP).

 If you have enough time in El Nido, Palawan and you want to enrich your vacation in the Philippines not only with island hopping tours – you should definitely go to Nacpan beach!

 It’s up to you to decide whether to go to Nacpan beach on a tricycle or to rent a motorbike and go on your own.
 The trip will be rich in emotions in any case.
 On the way to Nacpan beach you can also stop at Nagkalit-kalit Waterfalls.

 If you decide to drive by yourself in rainy weather – be ready for the fact that 4 km in each direction you will have to go through the mud, so it’s better not to wear light, smart clothes and shoes.
 The beach is good, spacious, there is a place where to have lunch, you can rent deckchairs and play volleyball there.

 Island Hopping tours from El Nido, Philippines: prices and reviews